apache/druid/docs/tutorials/tutorial-sql-query-view.md

 Druid includes demo queries that each demonstrate a different Druid feature&mdash;for example transforming data during ingestion and sorting ingested data.
 Each query has detailed comments to help you learn more.

-In this section you load the demo queries and run a SQL task to ingest sample data into a [table-type datasource](../querying/datasource.md#table).
+In this section you load the demo queries and run a SQL task to ingest sample data into a [table datasource](../querying/datasource.md#table).

 1. Navigate to the Druid console at [http://localhost:8888](http://localhost:8888) and click **Query**.